percwg/perc-wg/draft-jones-perc-private-media-framework/draft-jones-perc-private-media-framework.md

 - Consider adding a list of RTP header extensions that shoould/must not be E2E encrypted.

-- Endpoints and KMF must securely convey their respective certificate information directly or indirectly via some means or identity service provider.
+- Endpoints, KMF and MDD provider must securely convey their respective certificate information directly or indirectly via some means, such as via an identity service provider.

 - If as in "Double" draft, the ROC value is no longer in the clear and associated with the "outer" protection scheme, we may need to require that the MDD maintain a separate ROC value for each SSRC sent to each endpoint.
 This ROC value should start at 0 regardless of the sequence number in that first packet sent to an endpoint.

 - Investigate adding ability to enable the transmission of one-way media from a non-trusted device (e.g., announcements).
 One possible solution is to have the KMF send an "ekt_key" message that is explicitly labeled for receive-only and giving that to announcement servers.
-As opposed to modifying the EKT spec for this PERC-specific need, we could define EKT Keys with a SPI > 32000, for example, are intended for this purpose and trusted endpoints should only use those EKT Keys to decrypt Full EKT Fields received from such transmitters.
-Thus, trusted endpoints would never send media with EKT Keys having those SPI values.
+A possible approach would be to define EKT Keys with a SPI > 32000, for example, for this purpose and endpoints should only use those EKT Keys to decrypt Full EKT Fields received from such transmitters.
+Endpoints would never send media with EKT Keys with those SPI values.

 # IANA Considerations